TheFifthRider/simply-roleplaying-webapp/docs/basics/milestones.md

 * [ ] Increase your <!-- ??? --> by 1
 * [ ] Increase two attribute modifiers by 5, then:
     * [ ] Gain <!-- ??? --> if one of the attributes was agility
-    * [ ] Increase your maximum stamina by 25 if one of the attributes was brawn
+    * [ ] Increase your maximum damage by 25 if one of the attributes was brawn
     * [ ] Gain <!-- ??? --> if one of the attributes was intuition
     * [ ] Gain <!-- ??? --> if one of the attributes was knowledge
     * [ ] Gain an injury box if one of the attributes was will